- What is a vasectomy?

 - Will I be awake or can I be sedated?

-You will be awake!
+You will be awake.
 Remember that a vasectomy is a very small operation and does not justify the risks of a general anaesthetic.
 However, you can be sedated if you prefer.
 If you would like a vasectomy but the idea of it makes you anxious, please let me know at our initial meeting and I can provide you with a prescription tablet to take beforehand which will help you to relax.
 You can also use numbing cream to make the injection hardly felt at all.
-During the procedure some men like to listen to music or we can just chat!
+We play some music and chat during the procedure and it's over before you know it!

 - Does a vasectomy hurt?